FailureEnthusiast/hackathon/README.md

 Large corporations rely of their trucking fleet and spend over $10 billion annually on truck maintenence and driver health annually.
 Much of this cost is due to truck breakdown and disparities in driver health.
 Because there is no real-time data to monitor indicators of truck maintenence and driver health, companies spend billions of dollars on avoidable costs related to poor driver health, truck breakdowns, and road accidents.

+## Users

+#### Truckers

+Our team interviewed 10 truck drivers their day-to-day duties and pain points driving.
+We found that truck driver health is a problem that centers on the lack of rest, sleep, exercise, and nutritious dietary options.
+Another pain point that we identified was the inconvenience of planning rest breaks in unfamiliar routes.

+#### Fleet Managers

+Our team interviewed 3 fleet managers regarding improvements to fleet management.
+Respondents stated that repairs and maitenence were a huge cost to companies and impact timeliness of deliveries.

 ## Our Innovative Technology

 Our team has created a real-time IoT monitoring system using multiple sensors to track real-time truck maintenence data and driver rest break metrics.
 We have built a functional prototype of a multi-sensor device that sends metrics to a web dashboard in real-time.
 With our technology solution, companies with large trucking fleets will be able to save on the costs of reducing truck breakdowns and driver health hazards.